Apple’s newest laptop upstaged the Watch during this week’s announcement.

 Geeks have never loved Apple.
 They wouldn’t love the MacBook.
 The rest of us will.

-Journalists like me need a device we can carry all day more than we need to number-crunch the data coming out of the Large Hadron Collider.
+Journalists need a device we can carry all day more than we need to number-crunch the data coming out of the Large Hadron Collider.
 There are lots more people who prize, compact, light and long times between battery recharges over raw power.
 That’s why I chose the MacBook Air.

 As for ports, who needs ’em?